MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxserver-majorversion-vb.md

-﻿---
+---
-Description: 'The MajorVersion property is a value that specifies the major part of the version number for the fax service.' ms.assetid: 'a4f5af45-8f86-4a58-b3cb-bea29b5e3ed7'
+Description: The MajorVersion property is a value that specifies the major part of the version number for the fax service. ms.assetid: a4f5af45-8f86-4a58-b3cb-bea29b5e3ed7
-title: 'FaxServer.MajorVersion property'
+title: FaxServer.MajorVersion property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxServer.MajorVersion property